hotosm/fmtm/docs/Home.md

 - See also data collection approach [>>in this training guide<<](https://hotosm.github.io/pdc-documentation/en/pages/01-osm-field-surveyor-guideliness/01-metodologi-pengumpulan-data/01_metodologi_pengumpulan_data/)

 ![Screenshot 2022-10-10 at 13 48 40](https://user-images.githubusercontent.com/107098623/194859584-31dae52a-e918-4cd8-9071-24791750d6bb.png)

+Some of the key points covered are:

+-  Planning and organizing the mapping project
+-  Communicating with field mappers and validators
+-  Monitoring progress and addressing any issues
+-  Ensuring quality control and documentation standards are met

 # The validator (data quality)